 Each resident had a private room and they shared chores and activities that established a family atmosphere.
 A large orange grove provided some income, and a vegetable garden, chickens and dairy cows helped to make the home almost self sufficient.
 A superintendent and his family lived on site and a nurse was available to tend to the sick.

 In 1965 this building was converted into offices for the County Agricultural and the Home Demonstration Agent.
 It was known as the Agricultural Center until November 1980, when the new agricultural building was completed and this building was vacated.
 In 1982 the County Commission approved the establishment of a Historical Museum in the former Old Folks Home.
 The formal opening was in November 1983.
+The Museum added a new exhibits building in 2003, and a pole barn houses two tractors and other agricultural equipment.

 In June of 1999, the Museum was placed on the National Register of Historic Places.